-In this assignment the task is to write a web scraper that scrapes but also analyzes information on some web sites built specially for this assignment.
+In this assignment, the task is to write a web scraper that scrapes but also analyzes information on some web sites built especially for this assignment.
 The idea is that you are going to write a scraper/agent that is designed to solve a specific problem.

 And that's your task...